justin0979/SSR_HMR/README.md

 Runs app in development mode.
 App runs on port 3000.

+### Tests

+Go to `testing` branch.

+`npm run test` will run and watch all current tests.

+`enzyme` and `enzyme-adapter-react-16` are used with `jest`.
+All tests are from Stephen Grider's "Advanced React and Redux: 2018 Edition" course.

 ### Current Issue

 Oddly, hours prior to JSX not updating with JS blocked in the browser,